Prefixes: A Nonissue, or a Non-Issue?

 Rules 1, 2, 4, and 5 are mostly straightforward and easy to apply.

-Rule no. 3 is the one to use for the fuzzier cases.
+Rule no. 3 is the one you’ll need for the fuzzier cases.
 Double i’s and a’s are always hyphenated.
 But beyond those two combinations, this rule gives you permission to intervene whenever your editorial sense kicks in and says, This doesn’t look right without a hyphen.

 Trust Your Instincts, but Check a Dictionary (or Two)